In this article, we focus on a range of school security threats and risks to teacher and pupil safety.

 Examples of abuse and harassment in schools

-‘Predatory’ teacher groomed boy with drink and drugs
+- ‘Predatory’ teacher groomed boy with drink and drugs

-School abuse: ‘Rape culture’ warning as 8,000 report incidents
+- School abuse: ‘Rape culture’ warning as 8,000 report incidents

-Security systems to help tackle this issue
+Security systems to help tackle the issue of abuse and harrassment in schools

 Conclusion